nomad-coe/nomad-parser-cp2k/library.md

         return result
 ```

-An example of the JSON input given to NomadParser:
+An example of the JSON file given to the NomadParser contructor:

 ```json
 {